Caihuaping

 Caihuaping Town (菜花坪镇 (菜花坪鎮, Càihuāpíng Zhèn)) is an urban town in You County, Hunan Province, People's Republic of China.

 As of the 2000 census it had a population of 55,700 and an area of 78 square kilometers.

 Cityscape

-The town is divided into 16 villages and one community, the following areas: Da Community, Liutang Village, Sutang Village, Sujiang Village, Liuhe Village, Tanqiao Village, Suxi Village, Donglian Village, Dongjiao Village, Dongnan Village, Caitang Village, Tanzhou Village, Caiping Village, Tan'an Village, Cailong Village.
+The town is divided into 16 villages and one community, which includes the following areas: Da Community, Liutang Village, Sutang Village, Sujiang Village, Liuhe Village, Tanqiao Village, Suxi Village, Donglian Village, Dongjiao Village, Dongnan Village, Caitang Village, Tanzhou Village, Caiping Village, Tan'an Village, Cailong Village.